-Include things like memories, motivations, goals, exercise, gratitude and dreams will balance out the daily, weekly and monthly work plans.
+Including things like memories, motivations, goals, exercise, gratitude, and dreams will balance out the daily, weekly and monthly work plans.

 One of the great things about the bullet journal is that it should encompass your whole life and give you important events and achievements to look back on.

 - Writing Journal for a Better and More Productive Self (The How-To Guide)

 - How to Bullet Journal and Organize Your Life (A Step-By-Step Guide)

 - How to Use a 5 Minute Journal to Invest in Your Happiness

 Featured photo credit: Estée Janssens via unsplash.com

 |||^||Bullet Journal: The Analog Method for the Digital Age|